Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 the channel here makes sure we receive everything that gets sent.

 > Note: Ranging over a channel will block until another item is sent on the
 > channel.
-The only way to stop the go routine from blocking after all sends have occurred is by closing the channel with `close(channel)`
+The only way to stop the goroutine from blocking after all sends have occurred is by closing the channel with `close(channel)`

 #### You can make a non-blocking read on a channel

-But you just told us all about how channels block go routines?!
+But you just told us all about how channels block goroutines?!
 True, but there is a technique where you can make a non-blocking read on a channel, using Go’s *select case *structure.
-By using the structure below, your go routine will read from the channel if there’s something there, or run the default case.
+By using the structure below, your goroutine will read from the channel if there’s something there, or run the default case.

 ```golang